Wil-Vtech/Valtio-Doc/README.md

  > snap is for reading, state from proxy is for writing - random youtuber

-You only need to remember two tings in consideration to Valtio which is
+You only need to remember two things in consideration to Valtio which is

 Proxy and useSnapshot